 It may be observed that maximum water use efficiency was observed to be 6.94 t/ha-cm at plot 4 compared to hose irrigation.
-The water use efficiency between conventional and drip irrigation is given in Fig-3.
+The water use efficiency between conventional and drip irrigation is given in Fig. 3.

 Fig. 3 Water use efficiency of DIS and hose irrigation during cultivation of okra at five terraces